mishael-fav/UNICORN-COMPANIES/README.md

 ```

 ### 👑THE "KINGMAKER" NETWORK
-- The "Kingmaker Network" analysis exposes a stark Power Law distribution within the venture capital landscape, where fewer than 1% of the 1,247 active investors occupy the elite "Kingmaker Zone" of high volume and high valuation.
-While industry titans like Accel (60 unicorns) and Sequoia Capital China ($473B total valuation) dominate through sheer market coverage and scale, the data reveals a secondary tier of "Capital Efficient" snipers.
-Most notably, Threshold Ventures emerges as the global ROI leader with a staggering 1,006x return multiple, proving that while the "Kingmakers" control the volume, specialized firms are capable of outperforming the giants on a per-deal efficiency basis.
+- This analysis looks at how value and influence are distributed across the venture capital landscape by examining investor activity and the total valuation of the unicorns they’ve backed.
+One of the clearest patterns that emerged from the data is a strong **power-law distribution**.
+Out of 1,247 active investors, **fewer than 1%** consistently appear in the high-volume, high-valuation segment, indicating that influence is heavily concentrated among a very small group of firms.

+Large, well-known players such as **Accel**, which has backed around 60 unicorns, and **Sequoia Capital China**, with a combined portfolio valuation of approximately **$473B**, dominate primarily through scale.
+Their position in the ecosystem is driven by broad market coverage and repeated exposure to high-growth companies rather than outsized returns from individual investments.

+However, the analysis also highlights a different and less obvious group of investors that perform strongly on **capital efficiency** rather than volume.
+These firms operate with fewer deals but generate significantly higher returns relative to the capital deployed.
+A notable example is **Threshold Ventures**, which stands out in the data with an estimated **1,006x return multiple**.
+This suggests that, while top-tier “kingmaker” firms control much of the deal flow and visibility, smaller and more specialized investors can outperform them on a per-investment basis..

 ![CAPITAL EFFICIENCY](dashboard_pic/kingmaker_network.PNG)